imouzon/imouzon.github.io/about.md

 * Statistical programming: SAS, R - I wrote [SASnatch](https://github.com/imouzon/SASnatch),
   a package that allows the two languages to work together through knitr.
-* Data mining: I have been on two data mining cup teams (5th place in 2012, 1st place in 2013) and enjoy the new skills the constraints of competition force me to pick up.
+* Data mining: I have been on two data mining cup teams (5th place in 2012, 1st place in 2013) and enjoy the skills the constraints of competition helps to develop.
 * Film: I love classic and independent films, which may be a byproduct of how I grew up.
   I remember feeling like I got there just before the "indie than thou" sentiment started.
 At the moment, I look forward to films by [Joe Swanberg](http://en.wikipedia.org/wiki/Drinking_Buddies), [Ti West](https://twitter.com/Ti_West), and [Whit Stillman](http://www.firstthings.com/article/2010/12/whit-stillman-is-running-late).